karllhughes/personal-blog-5/_posts/2021-05-26-business-advisor.markdown

 ![Advisors should help you and support you](https://i.imgur.com/Df11F8K.png)

+Unlike a [startup consultant](/posts/startup-consulting), most advisors aren't paid to come in and provide help in a specific area of your business, but are more likely someone you meet with monthly or quarterly.
+They typically provide a much lighter touch than full-on consultants, but obviously, there's some grey area between the two terms.

 ## How a Business Advisor Can Help Your Startup

-During your company's activation phase, input from advisors and mentors can make up for your limited experience.
+During your company's early days, input from advisors and mentors can make up for your limited experience.
 As you start scaling, advisors and mentors become even more essential in helping you address unique and challenging problems.
 Here are some key reasons why I believe startup founders need good advisors:

 ### Management Advice